 Under this consultation process we are unable to deal with complaints about quality of current provisions.
-Please visit our website or contact your housing officer to log any issues you are experiencing as a formal complaint.
+Please call the contact centre on 0333 400 822 to log any issues you are experiencing.

 FAQ's Section 20 Consultations

 What is a section 20 consultation and why does it affect me?